Frequently Asked Questions

 The process for individuals to gain refugee status in the United States is extensive.
-Worldwide, the average processing time once someone has applied for refugee status is 18-24 months.
 Every refugee admitted into the United States undergoes a very thorough screening process led by the U.S. Department of Homeland Security in consultation with the Department of Defense and FBI.
 Any person that has participated in war crimes or violations of humanitarian and human rights law, including the crime of terrorism, will not be given refugee status by the United States.

 Are refugees automatically American citizens?

 A person with refugee status has all of the rights and responsibilities of a U.S. citizen, without the ability to vote.
 The status for refugees lasts for twelve months.
-They’re expected to work while becoming self-sufficient over a short period of time.
 After the first year, refugees are required to adjust their status to that of Permanent Resident Alien.
-They can then apply for citizenship after having been a resident in the United States for five years.
+They can then pursue citizenship after five years.

 What is the easiest way to get involved?

 Giving a financial donation of any size is a significant way of being a part of this story.
 Donate here.

 Restart kits are filled with essential items that refugees need to rebuild their lives in the United States.
 It’s a tangible need, and a simple way to be part of welcoming refugees.
 Get more information on the next Restart Kit Collection Day here.